paulhondola/OpenMP-MPI-Image-Processing/README.md

-# OpenMP & MPI Image Processing
+# MPI & OpenMP Distributed and Multithreaded Image Processing

 This project implements efficient image processing kernels using a hybrid parallelization approach.
 The core task is to apply various convolution kernels (such as Edge Detection, Gaussian Blur, and Sharpening) to large BMP images.